 Asylum in the United States

 Under United States law, a “refugee” is a person that is unable or unwilling to return to their home country due to a number of reasons.
 Under United States law, refugee status can apply to people that have a “well-founded fear of persecution” because of their religion, race, political activity, or a number of reasons that make a return home potentially unsafe, thus they seek asylum in a country that can protect them from persecution.
 Under the current administration, the government is making it harder and harder to save refugees and offer them a safe future in the United States.
 Our attorneys have dedicated a life time of work fighting for this right to be free in America.
 Our founding owner, David J. Rozas, a former military veteran, have always believed that as Americans, it is our duty to protect those who are suffering or under the threat of suffering be it at home, or abroad.
-Althought the process of refugee resettlement and/or asylum can be a daunting task, that’s where the immigration attorneys at Rozas & Associates can help.
+Althought the process of refugee resettlement and/or asylum can be a daunting task, that’s where the immigration attorneys at Rozas can help.

 We will assist you in navigating the paperwork and legal requirements necessary to being declared an asylum-seeking refugee by the U.S. government, working for you to meet the high burden set by the government.